A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: Introduction

 We recall, see e.g. \cite[Section 4.1]{AGZ}, that the particular cases of $\beta=1,2,4$ can be realized as the law of the eigenvalues of (Orthogonal, Hermitian, Symplectic) random matrices with Gaussian entries.
 We also recall, see e.g. \cite{DumitriuEdelman}, \cite[Section 4.5]{AGZ}, that by the Dumitriu-Edelman construction, these laws can be realized as the laws of eigenvalues of Jacobi matrices, where ${\bf a},{\bf b}$ independent sequences of independent variables, such that $\sqrt{\beta} a_i$ is distributed as a $\chi$ random variable with $i\beta$ degrees of freedom and $b_i$ is a centered Gaussian of variance $v=2/\beta$.
 It is immediate to check, using the CLT for $\chi^2$ random variables, that this setup is covered by Assumption \ref{ass-ab}. \end{remark}

 We note that the law of the determinant of $\Jn$, that is the case $z=0$, is not covered by Theorem \ref{theo-main}.
 We chose to state the theorem that way for two reasons.
 First, the case $z=0$ is covered, at least for G$\beta$E with $\beta=1,2$, in the work of Tao and Vu \cite{TaoVu}, and it is not hard to see that for $z=0$, their proof could be extended to the case of general $\beta$ and in fact to cover our assumption \ref{ass-ab}.
 Second, as we describe later in section \ref{sec-structure}, the case $z=0$ is in fact simpler than $z\neq 0$, in two ways: first, there is no linearized regime, as in Section \ref{sec-scalar}.
 Second, the rotation angles $\theta_l$, see \eqref{eq-lambdadef}, are, in case $z=0$, constant and equal to $\pi$, which makes the definition of blocks redundant and greatly simplifies the argument.
+Our proof could be adapted to that case as well, with minor changes.

-As described in Section \ref{sec-previous}, one expects $w_n(z)$ to converge (as a process in $z$) to a logarithmically correlated Gaussian field.
+As described in Section \ref{sec-previous}, one expects $\sqrt{\log n}w_n(z)$ to converge (as a process in $z$) to a logarithmically correlated Gaussian field, in the sense that $ \log n \mbox{\rm Cov}( w_n(z), w_n(z')) =-(v/2)\log (|z-z'|\vee 1/n)+O(1)$ for $|z|,|z'|<2$.
 Theorem \ref{theo-main} can thus be seen as a first step in proving such convergence, and indeed we expect the ``blocks'' construction to play an important role in such a proof.
-The remaining obstacles to such proof are significant enough that we do not address this goal here.
+The remaining obstacles to such proof are significant enough that we do not address this goal here, but we do note that in the G$\beta$E setup, such a statement follows from the results of \cite{BourgadeModyPain}.